dune-copasi/dune-copasi/doc/docusaurus/docs/participate.md

   a short *Merge Request* or *Issue* to our [GitLab](https://gitlab.dune-project.org/copasi/dune-copasi).
-* **Report bugs**: You may be using the program and experience unexpected behavior, this may either come from wrong input data or from a `DuneCopasi` component not working as intended.
+* **Report bugs**: You may be using the program and experience unexpected behavior, this may either come from wrong input data or from a `dune-copasi` component not working as intended.
 If you suspect is the latter one, first check the [bug tracker] to see if someone else is having the same problem, otherwise, [let us know]!